Joseph Dart: Grain Elevators

 Around four years after Dart arrived in Buffalo, the Erie Canal was fully completed in 1825 at 353 mile long.
 Dart, who was considered to be "a methodical and industrious man", turned his attention to the grain trading industry, identifying Buffalo's favourable position as a grain trading port on the canal.
 Since the 1830s, he observed how the trading of grain had increased and considered that the volume of grain moving through Buffalo towards the east could reach unimaginable levels.
 He believed that the increase in trade required facilities capable of meeting the demand.
-Buffalo was well positioned as the eastern-most port on the Great Lakes.
-In 1841, he conceived the idea of using machinery to transfer grain from freight ships and in the following year, helped finance construction of the world's first steam-powered grain elevator.
+Buffalo was well positioned, with its location on the Great Lakes as the furthest east affording it a geographical advantage.
+In 1841, he came up with the idea of using machinery to transfer grain from ships and in the following year, a steam-powered grain elevator was built.

-He was the first person to oversee construction of a steam-powered grain elevator in the world, dedicating around 10 years of his life to the business.
+Alongside Scottish mechanical engineer Robert Dunbar, Dart oversaw construction of a steam-powered grain elevator, the first in America, dedicating around 10 years of his life to the business.
+Dunbar had moved to Buffalo in 1834 following a period of mechanical engineering study in Canada.
 Up to this time, grains were in barrels or sacks and moved by hand.
-Dart's grain elevator was designed by Scottish mechanical engineer Robert Dunbar, who had moved to Buffalo in 1834 following a period of mechanical engineering study in Canada.
 The elevator was built on the bank of the Buffalo River where it meets the Evans Ship Canal and constructed with wood, in contrast to contemporary concrete elevators.
 The principles used by Dart were not dissimilar to those used by Delaware's flour mills, utilizing conveyor belts powered by a steam engine, which Dart described as being "a simple apparatus".

 Dart attributed credit to inventor Oliver Evans, who conceived the original idea of an elevator fifty years before.
 Dart faced numerous challenges during construction, with some predictions it would not succeed.
 Among those believing his elevator would not be viable was Mahlon Kingman, a forwarding merchant, who took pity at Dart's efforts while expressing his opinion that there was no cheaper alternative to manual labour, although later admitted that he "did not know it all".
 Dart's elevator opened in June 1843 and in its first year of operation, 229,260 bushels of grain were unloaded.
 In contrast, by 1888, the amount of grain handled by the Western Elevating Company exceeded 85 million bushels.

 Legacy

 In 1863, Dart's grain elevator burned down and was replaced by what became known as "The Bennett Elevator", built on the same site.
-The conception of the grain elevator revolutionised the city of Buffalo, making it the largest port for grain transport worldwide, a title it held for over a century.
-Dart's elevator was a instrumental in progressing Buffalo from a small village in 1825 to among the top three largest ports worldwide by the end of the 19th century.
-Within fifteen years of construction, Buffalo had become the world's largest grain shipping port with ten elevators, surpassing cities such as London in England and Rotterdam in Holland.
+The conception of the grain elevator in Buffalo made it what was believed to be the largest grain trading port in the world, a feat it achieved prior to the American Civil War.
+The grain elevator Dart introduced to Buffalo helped it progress from a small village to among the most prosperous during the 19th century.
+Within fifteen years of construction, Buffalo had ten elevators, making it the world's largest grain shipping port, overtaking cities such as London in England and Rotterdam in Holland.